 VLOPs are subject to more stringent obligations, including increased content moderation measures and transparency reporting.

-Dual-Tier System
+The Dual-Tier System for Platforms

 Platforms are categorized based on size, with very large online platforms (45 million users in the EU) facing more stringent obligations.
 This includes measures to combat the spread of illegal content and ensure user safety.

-Transparency and Accountability
+Transparency and Accountability Mandates

 Platforms are mandated to provide transparency reports detailing their content moderation actions.
 Authorities are empowered to assess the effectiveness of content moderation measures.

-Illegal content will be based on the national content moderation laws in the country and the overarching EU law.
+Illegal content will be based on the national content moderation regulations in the country and the overarching EU law.
 For example, removing photos of Nazi symbols will be required in Germany, but would not be required in Denmark.

 -